DataDog/dd-trace-rb/docs/GettingStarted.md

 ### Payload too large

-If you suspect that not all traces from your application are being captured, this might be due to traces that are too large to be processed.

-If your application creates long running traces, measured in minutes, or traces with a thousands of operations, such traces can go over our processing limit.
+By default, Datadog limits the size of trace payloads to prevent memory overhead within instrumented applications.
+However, if your application creates long running traces, measured in minutes, or traces with thousands of operations, these traces may not be sent to Datadog due to these size limits.

-You can enable [debug mode](#tracer-settings) and check if messages similar to `"Dropping trace.
+If traces are missing and to confirm this behavior is occurring, enable [debug mode](#tracer-settings) and check if messages similar to `"Dropping trace.
 Payload too large"` are being emitted.

-Keep in mind that debug mode is very verbose.
-You can also inspect the [Datadog agent logs](https://docs.datadoghq.com/agent/guide/agent-log-files/) for similar messages.
+Debug mode is very verbose and it is not recommended to leave this enabled, so disable it after confirming.
+You can also inspect the [Datadog Agent logs](https://docs.datadoghq.com/agent/guide/agent-log-files/) for similar messages.

-For cases where the payload is too large, you have the option to enable [partial_flush](#tracer-settings) in the tracer.
+Once you have confirmed traces are being dropped due to large payloads, enable the [partial_flush](#tracer-settings) setting as a tracer configuration.
 This will break down large traces into smaller chunks that get streamed to Datadog.
-The side-effect of partial flushing is that service metrics will count a single large trace multiple times: once per chunk streamed.

 ### Stack level too deep

-`ddtrace` uses [Module#prepend](https://ruby-doc.org/core-3.0.0/Module.html#method-i-prepend) when instrumenting gems, as this approach allows for non-competing overriding of the same method by different parties.
+`ddtrace` uses [Module#prepend](https://ruby-doc.org/core-3.0.0/Module.html#method-i-prepend) when instrumenting gems, as this approach allows for non-competing overriding of the same method by other libraries present in the same application.

-A few libraries use [alias](https://ruby-doc.org/core-3.0.0/doc/syntax/miscellaneous_rdoc.html#label-alias) and [Module#alias_method](https://ruby-doc.org/core-3.0.0/Module.html#method-i-alias_method) for overriding methods, which destructively replaces the original method being overridden.
+The presence of other libraries that use [alias](https://ruby-doc.org/core-3.0.0/doc/syntax/miscellaneous_rdoc.html#label-alias) or [Module#alias_method](https://ruby-doc.org/core-3.0.0/Module.html#method-i-alias_method) to override methods can cause issues to manifest in your application, often referred to as “noisy neighbor” issues.
+The two methods above destructively replace the original method being overridden.
 This approach is also incompatible with `Module#prepend` overriding, causing, for example, `SystemStackError`.

-There's no simple solution if you are seeing `SystemStackError` being raised, but a few libraries have known workarounds:
+A few libraries have known workarounds for these types of noisy neighbor issues:

 * `rack-mini-profiler`: [Net::HTTP stack level too deep errors](https://github.com/MiniProfiler/rack-mini-profiler#nethttp-stack-level-too-deep-errors).

+For libraries without a known workaround, consider removing the library using `alias` or `Module#alias_method`, separating libraries into different environments for testing, or creating a github issue with the affected libraries.

+For any further questions on these issues, please [reach out to Datadog support](https://docs.datadoghq.com/help)